SirS4lute/myprofile/README.md

 </div>
 <br/>

-At the moment, working as a Full cycle developer & Tech lead at Gruppy Tecnologia.
+At the moment, working as a Senior Full Stack Developer at ISH Tecnologia.
 <a href="https://gruppy.com.br" target="_blank">🔗</a>